davidbuilgil/synthetic-crime/README.md

 6. The R script file named *'Part 6 Empirical evaluation'* is used to evaluate the results of the simulation study.
 7. The R script file names *'Part 7 Check reliability'* is used to check the internal reliability of our synthetic crime data.

-Moreover the R script file named *'ZZ Exemplar application LISA'* presents an exemplar application of the synthetic crime data generated in this simulation to compute Local Indicators of Spatial Association of crime, *'XX Explore measurement error'* presents another exemplar application to study measurement error in police recorded crime data.
+Moreover the R script file named *'ZZ Exemplar application LISA'* presents an exemplar application of the synthetic crime data generated in this simulation to compute Local Indicators of Spatial Association of crime, and *'XX Explore measurement error'* presents another exemplar application to study measurement error in police recorded crime data.